19th Century Informal Economy

 Photographer unknown.
-Reproduced by permission of the Archives and Manuscripts Division (Coll.
-137 25.02.001), QE II Library, Memorial University, St. Johnís, NL.
+Reproduced by permission of Archives and Special Collections (Coll.
+137 25.02.001), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John's, NL.

 The Innu, for example, hunted caribou, wolves, ptarmigan, and other game in the Québec-Labrador interior during the winter and travelled to the coast in the summer to harvest fish, seals, and sea birds.
 Similarly, the Inuit maintained a largely nomadic seasonal economy that included hunting caribou in the spring and winter, harvesting marine resources in the warmer months, and foraging for berries and edible plants when in season.
 The Métis generally trapped furs in the winter, hunted seals in the spring, and caught cod and salmon in the summer.
 On the island of Newfoundland, the Mi'kmaq spent the winter months inland hunting caribou, beaver, and bear before moving to the coast during the spring and summer to catch fish and sea birds.

 A large influx of European immigrants arrived at Newfoundland and Labrador during the first half of the 19th century, with most people arriving from England and Ireland.
 While some immigrants eventually moved elsewhere, many settled permanently in the colony, where they raised future generations.
 By the end of the 1800s, Newfoundland and Labrador's population jumped from 19,000 at the start of the century to approximately 220,000.